learn-co-curriculum/uci-mod-1-nested-tags-and-attributes/README.md

 </html>
 ```

+You can see hear that we nest HTML tags within other HTML tags to represent
+complex page structures.
+As we nest, we indent the inner tag so that the overall
-Keeping your HTML well indented so that every tag and "level" of nesting is
+tag hierarchy remains clear.
+Keeping your HTML well indented so that every tag
-aligned will make your code easier to read and maintain.
+and "level" of nesting is aligned will make your code easier to read and
+maintain.

-### HTML Attributes
+## Identify HTML Tag Attributes

 An HTML attribute is extra information we can add to a tag to identify,
 classify, style or modify the default behavior of the element the tag contains.